Circadian Optics Lumine: Overview

-When I measured with a light meter, the Lumine had a 6-inch 10,000-lux reach, which is average.
+When we measured with a light meter, the Lumine had a 6-inch 10,000-lux reach, which is average.
 At 16 inches, the light measured just 960 lux.
 As such, it isn’t effective when you sit at this distance, which is recommended by experts as the most comfortable for therapeutic sessions.
 In addition, the lamp’s luminous intensity is a rather weak 360 CD.
 This, combined with its smaller surface area, means the light doesn't cover much area with bright light.
 Still, if you use it in an office, the limited coverage and relatively dim output are ideal.
-By comparison, the Day-Light Sky has triple the coverage area and luminous intensity and double the 10,000-lux reach.
-It's better than the Lumine for daily sessions, but it's too bright to use at the office.
+By comparison, the Day-Light Sky has triple the coverage area and luminous intensity, and double the 10,000-lux reach.
+It's better than the Lumine for daily sessions, but too bright to use in the office.

 The Lumine’s color temperature is 5,500 Kelvin.
 This is slightly over the recommended range set by the Center for Environmental Therapeutics (CET), an organization of experts on therapeutic practices.
 However, compared to other sun therapy boxes, the light is almost completely white.
 Full-spectrum lights with higher color temperatures have a bluer hue and provide a cool color effect on the surfaces the light touches.
 Lamps with lower color temperatures emit light with a warmer, reddish-orange hue.
 The CET recommends against using blue lights because they can cause extreme aversive glare and potentially harm your retinas if you take photosensitizing drugs.

 The Circadian Optics Lumine is a small, affordable light therapy lamp.
 While it shines 10,000 lux of light, it reaches just 6 inches at that brightness and diminishes quickly the further away you get.
-However, its small size, modern style and average brightness make it great for use at the office.
+However, its small size, modern style and average brightness make it great for use in the office.